 NOTE: If a PDF file you try to access appears blank, use <BACK then FORWARD> browser keys to display it, or copy PDF file and then display it!(wikipedia*discussion1&2&2b*history*popular)*ThermoQuotes*HT(100+)*QnAs

-Energy Future Outlook: Let us not be fooled by lower oil prices now due to unforeseen economic recession!
-If the Global Warming is debatable, the two things are certain in not distant future: (1) the majority of world population (poor now) and their living-standard expectations will substantially increase, and (2) the fossil fuels’ economical reserves, particularly oil and natural gas, will substantially decrease.
+Energy Future Outlook: Let us not be fooled by lower oil prices now due to unforeseen technological development and economic recession!
+If the man-made Global Warming is debatable, the two things are certain in not distant future: (1) the majority of world population (poor now) and their living-standard expectations will substantially increase, and (2) the fossil fuels’ economical reserves, particularly oil and natural gas, will substantially decrease.
 The difficulties that will face every nation and the world in meeting energy needs over the next several decades will be more challenging than what we anticipate now.
-The traditional solutions and approaches will not solve the global energy problem.
+The traditional solutions and approaches may not solve the global energy problem.
 New knowledge, new technology, and new living habits and expectations must be developed to address both, the quantity of energy needed to increase the standard of living world-wide and to preserve and enhance the quality of our environment.